juchengquan/NTU_Thesis_LaTeX_Template/README.md

 **UPDATED on 2019/06/19**:
 - Inconsistency on headers has been modified;
-- Format has been modified following the guideline below. **However**, you may still need check my yourself upon usage.
+- Format has been modified following the guideline below. **However**, you may still need to check by yourself upon usage.

 **Please read this carefully**:
 - The format is compatible with the requirement of School of EEE and IGS as of 2018.